cloudmrhub/KomaNYU.jl/docs/src/explanation/2-seq-events.md

 As you can see, it has 4 field names: ''A'' defines amplitude, ''T'' defines duration time, ''delay'' is the distance between the 0 time and the first waveform sample and ''Δf'' is the displacement respect to the main field carrier frequency (this is for advanced users).

 ''A'' and ''T'' can be numbers or vectors of numbers.
-Depending on the length of the ''A'' and ''T'', **KomaMRI** interprets different waveforms:
+Depending on the length of the ''A'' and ''T'', **KomaNYU** interprets different waveforms:
 * Pulse Waveform: A and T are numbers
 * Uniformly-Sampled Waveform: A is a vector and T is a number
 * Time-Shaped Waveform: A and T are both vectors with the same length (zero-order-hold)